 - For more than 30 years, the two countries have upheld the peace agreement – with exceptional economic and security benefits for both countries.

-After years of fighting and hostilities, Egypt and Israel brokered a peace in 1979 treaty overseen by US President Jimmy Carter at Camp David.
-Both Egyptian President Anwar Sadat and Israeli Prime Minister Menachem Begin won Nobel Peace Prizes for their courageous attempts at reconciliation.
-This process began with Sadat’s unprecedented visit to Jerusalem in 1977, a watershed event that saw – for the first time – a neighbouring Arab leader conduct an official visit to Israel and publicly commit to work towards peaceful coexistence with the Jewish state.
+After years of fighting and hostilities, in 1979, Egypt and Israel brokered a peace treaty overseen by US President Jimmy Carter at Camp David.
+Both Egyptian President Anwar Sadat and Israeli Prime Minister Menachem Begin won Nobel Peace Prizes for their courageous process of reconciliation, which began with Sadat’s visit to Jerusalem in 1977, a watershed event that saw – for the first time – a neighbouring Arab leader conduct an official visit to Israel and publicly commit to work toward peaceful coexistence with the Jewish state.
 For his brave initiative in signing the treaty, Sadat was assassinated by Muslim extremists in 1981.

 Israel and Egypt both made significant compromises in the peace agreement, which called for the establishment of “normal and friendly relations” between the two states.
-In 1982, Israel upheld its obligations under the treaty by withdrawing from the entire Sinai – and area 2.5 times the size of Israel (and 90% of the territory Israel won in the Six Day War).
-In so doing, Israel evacuated approximately 3,000 Israelis living in settlement communities in the Sinai, in some cases forcefully removing settlers from their very homes.
+In 1982, Israel upheld its obligations under the treaty by withdrawing from the entire Sinai – an area 2.5 times the size of Israel (and 90% of the territory Israel won in the Six Day War).
+In so doing, Israel evacuated approximately 3,000 Israelis who had settled in the Sinai, in some cases forcefully removing settlers from their homes.

 For its part, Egypt agreed (as did Israel) to acknowledge its neighbour’s sovereignty and “right to live in peace within their secure and recognized boundaries.”
-Both parties committed to end all acts of violence or aggression against one another, and to prevent their territory from being used as a launch pad for such cross-border attacks.
+Both parties committed to end aggression against one another and to prevent their territory from being used as a launch pad for such cross-border attacks.
 Egypt further agreed to ensure the Sinai remained demilitarized, with the exception of a small quantity of Egyptian forces.

-Since the treaty’s implementation, both peoples have seen immense benefits – not the least of which is the saving of untold numbers of Israeli and Egyptian lives alike thanks to the termination of hostilities.
-Moreover, the financial savings incurred from a massive reduction in forces along the border has benefited both economies.
+Since the treaty’s implementation, both peoples have seen immense benefits – not the least of which is the saving of untold numbers of Israeli and Egyptian lives.
+Moreover, the financial savings from a massive reduction in forces along the border has benefited both economies.
 Since 1979, the US-Egypt relationship has strengthened as a result of the treaty, and the United States now provides Egypt with $1.3 B in military aid every year.
 1